ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 This profile expects the establishment of a secure connection between a Client and Broker, using an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}} or OSCORE {{I-D.ietf-ace-oscore-profile}} (A and C).
 Once the client establishes a secure association with KDC with the help of AS, it can request to join the security groups of its pub-sub topics (A and B), and  can communicate securely with the other group members, using the keying material provided by the KDC.
 (C) corresponds to the exchange between the Client and  the Broker, where the Client sends its access token to the Broker and establishes a secure connection with the Broker.
 Depending on the Information received in (A), this can be for example DTLS handshake, or other protocols.
 Depending on the application, there may not be the need for this set up phase: for example, if OSCORE is used directly.
 Note that, in line with what's defined in the ACE transport profile used, the access token includes the scope (i.e. pubsub topics on the Broker) the Publisher is allowed to publish to.
 After the previous phases have taken place, the pub-sub communication can commence.
 The operations of publishing and subscribing are defined in {{I-D.ietf-core-coap-pubsub}}.

 It must be noted that Clients maintain two different security associations.
 On the one hand, the Publisher and the Subscriber clients have a security association with the Broker, so that, as the ACE RS, it can verify that the Clients are authorized (Security Association 1).
 On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker.
-The Security Association 1 is set up using AS and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.
+The Security Association 1 is set up using AS and a transport profile of {{RFC9200}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.
 Note that, given that the publication content is protected, the Broker MAY accept unauthorised Subscribers.
 In this case, the Subscriber client can skip setting up Security Association 1 with the Broker and connect to it as an anonymous client to subscribe to topics of interest at the Broker.

 ~~~~~~~~~~~~
 +------------+             +------------+              +------------+